 Hurricane & Flood Resistant Structures

-Flooding is one of the most dangerous and disastrous natural disasters that can occur.
-Anywhere that rain falls can flood.
+Flooding is one of the most dangerous and disastrous natural disasters that can occur because anywhere that rain falls can flood.
 Taking action to mitigate flood damage is imperative.

 The top resilient infrastructure strategies are as follows:

-Elevate houses and buildings: Elevation is a great - but expensive - preventative measure against flooding.
-Physical infrastructure can be raised and placed on stilts or elevated foundation above flood risk.
+• Elevate houses and buildings: Elevation is a great - but expensive - preventative measure against flooding.
+Physical infrastructure can be raised and placed on stilts or elevated foundations above flood risk; this is a common solution for houses on the Jersey shore.

-Install Hurricane Straps: Cheap, and highly effective, hurricane straps will greatly increase the chances that a structure's roof will remain attached to the building in a high-wind event.
-This increases the safety of occupants and makes rebuilding much more affordable in the event of disaster.
+• Install Hurricane Straps: Cheap, and highly effective, hurricane straps will greatly increase the chances that a structure's roof will remain attached to the building in a high-wind event.

 Consider these tips for Government Flooding Mitigation & Disaster Planning.